- A Theology of Strategy Development

 These statements reflect our hopes for Christian ministries and outline the work that CCCC needs to do:

 - We want them to share best practices with each other, so we must prepare a way for them to receive resources from CCCC and each other.
+Our online community, The Green, facilitates sharing.

 - How they operate will be a powerful witness of applied Christian faith, so we need to talk about theology in action.
+We include a theological perspective wherever appropriate in our knowledge resources and created God’s Workplace that contains devotionals that applies faith to the operations of a ministry.

 - They will be high-performing organizations with sufficient resources of money and people to endure until their mission is accomplished, so we need to help them attract people and money.
+We have many programs that address these needs.

 - With the inflow of new ideas they will be always looking for better ways of operating, so we need to highlight what’s new in organizational leadership and operations.